 On 7 October 2021, the Justice Ministry's Chief Directorate for the Enforcement of Criminal Punishments claimed that the petition had been forwarded to the President.
 As of 24 November 2022 no reply had been received.

 Repeated denials of medical care, banned from attending son's funeralThe regime has long denied all prisoners access to the health care they need, and which it is their right to receive under Tajikistan's legally binding international human rights obligations.

 Khakimov, a retired widower, has long been in poor health.
 He underwent major leg surgery not long before his February 2019 arrest and suffers from high blood pressure.

 Prison authorities have repeatedly denied seriously ill prisoner of conscience Khakimov the specialised medical treatment he needs.
 In January 2021 fellow prisoners attacked him for having a bad leg "which smells like rotten meat" and he has had coronavirus symptoms.

 Also, prisoner of conscience Khakimov was in September 2021 stopped from attending his only son's funeral.
-His son was prisoner of conscience Khakimov's only living close relative, and only his son and his lawyer were being allowed to visit him.
-Visits from fellow Jehovah's Witnesses are banned.
+Only his son and his lawyer were being allowed to visit him, and visits from fellow Jehovah's Witnesses are banned.
 In 2022 only his lawyer is being allowed to visit him.